nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 shown on the UI after using the `list` or `find` command and Indexes of the specified Patient's events as defined in the `Index` class.

-* Deletion of important date can only happen for a single patient, and a single event at any given time.
+* Deletion of Event can only happen for a single patient, and a single event at any given time.

 #### Example Usage Scenario